Posted March 10th, 2011

 Some of the problems and obstacles include the expense of preparing content that works across devices and platforms, especially as manufacturers each have their own interface and navigation; the problem of periodic content when people are accustomed to streaming web updates, and privacy policies.

 Business-model explorations comprised the heart of the afternoon.
-These included the following (vote for the best one):
+These included the following:

 The RSS model for individual titles, in a model similar to Flipboard, which augments an RSS feed rather than reconstructing an entire print publication’s graphical packaging.
 “Flipboard is personal media in a way that hasn’t been seen before,” one participant commented.
 The business model: ads and subscriptions.